Private finance initiative: PF2

-In October 2018, the Chancellor, Philip Hammond, announced that the UK Government will no longer use PF2, the current model of Private Finance Initiative.
-A Centre of Excellence is to be established within the Department of Health and Social Care to manage the existing PFI contracts in the NHS.
+Under this "new approach", the government would become a minority equity co-investor in future projects, partly to better align the private and public sector interests in new projects.
+A consultation exercise was subsequently undertaken by the government regarding the terms on which the public sector stake would be managed, aiming for a generally consistent approach across projects but with scope for details to be finalised prior to operation to reflect any project-specific issues.
+The government's response to the consultation and the "Standard PF2 Equity Documents" were published in October 2013.

+Under the Priority School Building Programme which was launched in 2014 by the Education and Skills Funding Agency, the rebuilding and/or refurbishment of 46 schools in England was funded and procured using the PF2 model.

 Scotland

-A specialist unit was set up in the Scottish Office in 2005 to handle PFI projects.
+A specialist unit was set up within the Scottish Office in 2005 to handle PFI projects.
 In November 2014, Nicola Sturgeon announced a £409m public-private funding package which would be funded through a non-profit distributing model which would cap private sector returns, returning any surplus to the public sector.
 On Monday 11 April 2016, 17 PFI-funded schools in Edinburgh failed to open after the Easter break because of structural problems identified in two of them the previous Friday; the schools had been erected in the 1990s by Miller Construction.

+Ending of PFI for new infrastructure projects

+A January 2018 report by the National Audit Office found that the UK had incurred many billions of pounds in extra costs for no clear benefit through PFIs.

+In October 2018, the Chancellor, Philip Hammond, announced that the UK Government will no longer use PF2, the current model of Private Finance Initiative, for new infrastructure projects, due to value-for-money considerations and the difficulties caused by the collapse of PFI construction company Carillion.

+A Centre of Excellence was established within the Department of Health and Social Care to improve management of existing PFI contracts in the NHS.

 Examples of projects

 There have been over 50 English hospitals procured under a PFI contract with capital cost exceeding £50 million:

 There have been some six Scottish hospitals procured under a PFI contract with capital cost exceeding £50 million:

 The following is a selection of major projects in other sectors procured under a PFI contract:

-The Guardian published a full list of PFI contracts by department in July 2012 and HM Treasury published a full list of PFI contracts by department in March 2015.
+The Guardian published a full list of PFI contracts by department in July 2012, and HM Treasury published a full list of PFI contracts by department in March 2015.